Today

 Hard work is celebrated here as well as the joy of living in the diversity that God ordains through nature and humanity.

 Hanna’s Comments: There is so much text in this book that I highly recommend reading it over a couple of sessions or telling (rather than reading) this powerful story while showing the photographs.
 Find in the back an Author's Note and lots of resources including a glossary which will help with pronunciation.
-The music behind this story is available [here] and you can purchase the fair trade Delicious Peace Coffee [here]
+The music behind this story is available [here] and you can purchase the fair trade Delicious Peace Coffee [here].

 Original Publisher & Date: Lee & Low, 2016